Common (dolfinx::common)

 Returns:

-Values (count, total wall time, total user time, total system time) for given task.
+Values (count, total wall time) for given task.

 Public Static Functions